rki-mf1/2023-Workshop-MISSIoN-Nanopore/day03-thursday/hands-on.md

 ## Bonus 1

 Try different allele frequency cutoffs with `Medaka` for the variant calling: `--threshold 0.1` How do the results change?

+## Bonus 2

+You also have short-read Illumina data corresponding to your _Salmonella_ Nanopore data.
+Use the high-accuracy short-read data to polish your _best_ long-read assembly again.
+Use `Pilon` for that.
+Install `Pilon` and familiarize yourself with the tool.
+For the necessary mapping of the short reads to the assembly you can use `minimap2` with the appropriate option for short reads or another mapping tool such as `bwa`.